The Smurfs and the Magic Flute: Plot

 The film is set at a castle during the Middle Ages.
 One day a merchant brings musical instruments to sell to Peewit, the court jester, but because Peewit is such a terrible musician, the King throws the merchant out before Peewit arrives.
 However, he has left behind a flute that has only six holes.
 The King throws it into the fireplace in his room, which starts to emit green smoke.
 When the fire is put out, Peewit retrieves the flute from the ashes unharmed.
 He cleans it and starts playing it for the whole castle, realizing that it causes everyone to dance when it is played.
+Also he learns that if one dances to this flute for too long, they pass out of exhaustion.

 That night a man named Matthew McCreep learns from the merchant that the same flute he had been looking for is at the castle.
 He heads over to the castle and steals the flute from Peewit.
 The king sends Peewit and the young knight Johan out to catch McCreep, who uses the flute to rob people of their money.
 However, McCreep uses the flute to stop them.
 Johan and Peewit then go to the house of Homnibus the wizard.
 Using the Hypnokinesis spell, the wizard sends Johan and Peewit to Smurfland where the magic flute was built.

 Upon arriving, they meet a Smurf who leads them to the village.
 Papa Smurf greets the two of them and tells them that they will make a new flute in order to counter McCreep's flute.
 The Smurfs head into the forest and chop down a huge tree to get wood from the tree trunk's very centre as only this kind of wood can be useful in crafting a magical flute.
 Afterwards, they celebrate with a party.
 However, just as Papa Smurf is about to give the flute to Johan and Peewit, the two are warped back to the wizard's house.
 Homnibus tries the spell again but passes out from a headache.